sophia-nunez/guide-to-git/index.md

     - **Modified**: The file has been changed but not staged.
 Git has not been told to track the changes for this file yet.
     - **Staged**: The changed file has been marked to go into your next commit in its current version.
     - **Committed**: The change has been saved in Git's history and is now part of the local repository.

+{: .note}
+> In this guide, sections of the page are code blocks representing command line input/output.
+For ease of reading, lines which are user input being with `$`.
+This sybmol does **not** need to be typed into the terminal when executing the commands.